Conveniently located to serve New York City, Queens, Bronx, Brooklyn, Long Island

-Your child may also have a cleft in the alveolus or upper jaw.
+Your child may have a cleft in the alveolus or upper jaw.
 An alveolar bone graft is used to fill in the gap between the teeth.
-Orthodontic preparation is required to expand the alveolus and is begun when the first molar teeth have erupted (around age 6).
-At the time of surgery a small, straw-like instrument removes spongy hip bone for grafting.
+Orthodontic preparation is required to expand the alveolus and starts when the first molar teeth have erupted (around age 6).
+At the time of surgery, a small, straw-like instrument removes spongy hip bone for grafting.

 Alveolar Bone Graft Objectives

-- Close the hole or fistula defect in the upper jaw so speech in improved.
+- Close the hole or fistula defect in the upper jaw so speech is improved.